sr99622/libonvif/README.md

 Model run time can be managed by adjusting key parameters.
 Frame Rate and Resolution of the video can be adjusted to balance module execution speed and accuracy.
 Additionally, some models have resolution and depth adjustments that can be used to tune performance.
+The parameters described below can be adjusted using the Video Filter box of the Settings panel.

 * ### Adjusting Video Frame Rate